-Air Quality Testing, VOC Testing and Formaldehyde Testing
+Indoor Air Quality Testing and Allergen Testing

+Do you need air quality testing or allergen testing?
 Are you a property manager or facility manager responsible for a commercial building and receiving occupant complaints about bad smells?
 Strange, chemical or musty odor complaints have you concerned?
 Need compliance VOC testing or silica testing requirements for your manufacturing facility?
 Runny nose or asthma symptoms indoors?
 Worried the air you breath is making you sick?
 Contact an air quality consultant for your air quality testing services across the San Francisco Bay Area.

 Air Quality Testing includes screening for particulates, allergens, molds (viable and non-viable), and volatile organic compounds (VOCs).
 Air quality lab results can help in the diagnosis of a building and confirm occupant concerns about specific pollutant or give peace of mind.